Rainforest restoration to complete the Rock Road Wildlife Corridor

 Project Information:

-Rainforest restoration to complete the Rock Road Wildlife Corridor is an environmental planting project located in Tarzali on the Atherton Tablelands, approximately 15 kilometers south of Malanda in Far North Queensland.
-Registered in November 2022, the project covers 63.79 hectares of former agricultural land.
-The site is strategically positioned to bridge a critical gap in the landscape, linking the World Heritage-listed Herberton Range and Mt Hypipamee National Parks with a large remnant rainforest outlier.
+Rainforest restoration to complete the Rock Road Wildlife Corridor is an environmental planting project located in Tarzali, approximately 10km south of Malanda on the Atherton Tablelands in Far North Queensland.
+Registered in November 2022, the project covers roughly 64 hectares of former agricultural land.

-The project operates under the Environmental Plantings methodology, which involves establishing permanent forest cover on land that has been clear of forest for at least five years.
-This specific project utilizes a high-density planting strategy, planting over 200,000 trees, to rapidly recreate the complex structure of the surrounding high-altitude tropical rainforest.
-The planting mix consists exclusively of native species endemic to the local area, designed to sequester carbon while maximizing biodiversity value.
+The project operates under the Environmental Planting methodology, which involves establishing permanent forest cover using native species on land that has been clear of forest for at least five years.
+While standard requirements typically mandate a minimum stocking density of roughly 200 stems per hectare, this specific project utilizes a significantly higher density, planting over 200,000 trees across the site, to replicate the structure of the surrounding complex rainforest.